postmanlabs/observability-cli/cmd/internal/ecs/README.md

 	]
 }
 ```
-- **Instead** of the above policy, [AmazonECS_FullAccess](https://docs.aws.amazon.com/AmazonECS/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonECS_FullAccess) can also be used to ensure easy authoraization.
+- **Instead** of the above policy, [AmazonECS_FullAccess](https://docs.aws.amazon.com/AmazonECS/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonECS_FullAccess) can also be used to ensure easy authorization.

 ### Ensure internet access